Colin Murray: Other work

 Murray has continued his journalism work into his presenting career by writing a monthly "radio diary" piece for The Guardian newspaper.
 In 2005, he created a radio documentary, The Trouble With Drugs.
 In October 2009 he published his first book, A Random History of Football, ISBN 978-1-4091-1290-7, through Orion Publishing, a compendium of random and relatively unknown stories about football.
 In 2007 Murray directed magician Chris Cox's Edinburgh Fringe Festival show, Everything Happens for a Reason.
 Murray has also compèred at the Leeds Festival since 2004.
 In 2003, he co-hosted the Kerrang!
 Awards with Edith Bowman.

 From 2015 to 2021, Murray co-hosted Eurosport UK's coverage of competitive snooker, along with renowned players Ronnie O'Sullivan, Jimmy White and Neal Foulds: he decided to step down from this role at the end of the 2020-21 snooker season.

 Outside the UK, Murray has been a weekly fixture on The Fan 590's breakfast programme in Toronto, Canada.
 He appears on Fridays with frequent FT panellist Greg Brady and Jim Lang wherein he discusses the week's big sporting topics in the UK, as well as the upcoming weekend's Premier League (or either international, FA Cup or League Cup) action.

 Murray is credited as the interviewer for "Lock the Box", a 40-minute video interview with Noel and Liam Gallagher of Oasis, which discusses the tracks selected for the band's retrospective album Stop the Clocks.

 On 7 November 2020, it was announced that Murray would replace Nick Hewer as host of Countdown as the second coronavirus lockdown precluded Hewer, 76, from being able to travel to the set.
-Murray began hosting three special episodes in December 2020 and then his first regular episode was shown on Channel 4 on 13 January 2021 and he hosted it until Hewer returned on 16 March.
-Murray returned to Countdown as a permanent host on 14 July 2022, following Anne Robinson's departure, staying until at least early November, where he would take a short hiatus while four guest presenters hosted each week in honour of the programme's 40th anniversary before returning on 28 November.
-Murray's contract as Countdown presenter was later extended to the end of 2024.
+Murray began hosting three special episodes in December 2020 and then his first regular episode was shown on Channel 4 on 13 January 2021 and he hosted it until 16 March.
+Murray returned to Countdown as a temporary host on 14 July 2022, following Anne Robinson's departure, staying until at least late October, where he took a short hiatus while four guest presenters hosted each week in honour of the programme's 40th anniversary before returning on 28 November.
+Murray became a full-time presenter on the show starting from 23 January 2023.